naj1024/pyspectrum/README.md

 Takes raw IQ samples from some sdr source to give a live spectrum and spectrogram.

 This was an exercise in writing some python.
 There are speed penalties in keeping to python in this.
-Getting the different SDR platforms to work is through libraries, some were tested on windows, some were tested on Ubuntu Linux.
+Getting the different SDR platforms to work is through libraries, some were tested on Windows, some were tested on Ubuntu Linux.
 Getting a driver to work can be challenging, gnu-radio even has support that makes use outside gnu-radio almost impossible (iio).
 Overall it gave me an idea of what the various sdr platforms have to do.